BelyaevaAlex/LLMs4OL-Challenge-Alexbek/README.md

-# LLMs4OL-Challenge-ISWC2025
-The 2nd LLMs4OL Challenge @ ISWC 2025
+# LLMs4OL: The Large Language Models for Ontology Learning Challenge